 Back Pain and Kyphoplasty

-Your vertebrae isn’t strong enough to support your spine, when bones are brittle.
+Your vertebrae aren’t strong enough to support your spine when bones are brittle.
 Therefore, partaking in everyday activities can literally be a pain.
 When you bend to lift an object, miss a step, or slip on a carpet, you’re putting your spinal bones at risk of fracture.
 Did you know that even sneezing and coughing can cause compression fractures if you suffer from severe osteoporosis?
-Compression fractures usually happen in the lower thoracic and lumbar spine and can cause an individuals to experience numbness/tingling in the affected area.
+Compression fractures usually happen in the lower thoracic and lumbar spine and can cause an individual to experience numbness/tingling in the affected area.

 Common treatments that are made available for compression fractures is bracing, medical management or kyphoplasty.
 Kyphoplasty is a procedure that stabilizes the fracture, helps restore the height of the collapsed vertebral fracture and reduces the associated pain.
 This type of pain management is ideal if patients want immediate pain relief.
 Kyphoplasty is indicated in the treatment of painful vertebral compression fractures caused by osteoporosis, some primary bone tumors, and metastatic disease.

-Often times, patients may notice improvement in their posture such as a correction in a patient’s kyphosis or hunchback.
+Often times, patients may notice an improvement in their postures such as a correction in a patient’s kyphosis or hunchback.
 At home, patients can return to their normal daily activities, although strenuous exertion, such as heavy lifting, should be avoided for at least six weeks.